-- (1) The Company deferred \$250,000 in Fiscal Years 2013, 2012 and 2011 of Mr. Lavelle's salary into a special deferred compensation account (the "Lavelle Account").
-See further discussion in the non-qualified deferred compensation plan table. - (2) This column represents the aggregate fair value of stock awards granted to our Voxx Chairman, PEO and PFO.
+- (1) The Company deferred \$250,000 in Fiscal Years 2014, 2013 and 2012 of Mr. Lavelle's salary into a special deferred compensation account (the "Lavelle Account").
+See further discussion in the non-qualified deferred compensation plan table. - (2) This column represents the aggregate fair value of stock awards granted to our NEOs.
 The amounts presented do not represent the actual value that will be recognized by the individuals upon issuance. - (3) This column represents the aggregate fair value of stock options granted to each of our NEOs.
-No stock options were granted during Fiscal 2011.
-The amounts presented do not represent the actual value that will be recognized by the NEOs upon exercise, as applicable. - (4) Refer to CD&A for a further discussion on the non-equity incentive plan and bonus calculations for the Voxx and KGI Chairmen and NEOs. - (5) See the All Other Compensation Table below for additional information. - (6) In January 2008, our PEO put into place a broad overhead reduction plan across all internal departments for the remainder of Fiscal 2008, Fiscal 2009, Fiscal 2010 and Fiscal 2011 (see Overhead Reduction Program for further details).
-The plan consisted of various components including temporary mandated reductions in base salary of all employees relative to position.
-Klipsch was acquired on March 1, 2011 and was not included under the Overhead Reduction Program. - (7) Mr. Jacobs, Mr. Kelley and Mr. Klipsch became employees of the Company on March 1, 2011, pursuant to the Company's acquisition of KGI. - (8) Mr. Shalam, Chairman of the Board of Voxx, and Fred Klipsch, Chairman of the Board of KGI, are not executive officers of the Company.
+No stock options were granted during Fiscal 2014.
+The amounts presented do not represent the actual value that will be recognized by the NEOs upon exercise, as applicable. - (4) Refer to CD&A for a further discussion on the non-equity incentive plan and bonus calculations for the Voxx Chairman and NEOs. - (5) See the All Other Compensation Table below for additional information. - (6) Mr. Shalam, Chairman of the Board of Voxx is not an executive officer of the Company. - (7) Mr. Farrar's employment terminated on December 31, 2013 and pursuant to the terms of his employment contract, he was entitled to receive certain payments.